vhugorod/useful-commands/git.md

 This command is used to sync remote repositories to localhost.
 It won't show the branch's name, but it's in your SO.

+## git ammend
+Usage: `git commit --amend`

+This command is used to add a new modification and change the commit message.

+Usage: `git commit --amend --no-edit`

+This command is used to add a new modification only without a commit message.

 ## git rm
 Usage: `git rm -r [file]`